-After it all shook out, the United States now boasts 15 restaurants that the old French tire company regards as having “exceptional cuisine, worth a special journey.”
-It’s the most ever at one time in America, but to put it in perspective, there are 13 three-star establishments in Tokyo alone.
+With Saison’s demotion and no further movement elsewhere, the United States now boasts 14 restaurants that the old French tire company regards as having “exceptional cuisine, worth a special journey.”
+It’s an exciting time in American gastronomy, but to put it in perspective, there are 13 three-star establishments in Tokyo alone.
 So while American fine dining is gaining respect around the world, there’s still plenty of room to grow.
 But here are the restaurants that have reached the top, from Alinea to SingleThread.

 Ever since Michelin first came to the Windy City for its 2011 edition, chef Grant Achatz’s temple of molecular gastronomy has held three stars.
 Drawing on flavors from around the world—one course may be a chicken thigh with Mexican spices, while a rare Japanese fish may be another—Alinea’s modernist cuisine is strongly influenced from the time he spent at Ferran Adrià’s El Bulli.
 The restaurant is a showcase of advanced technique where food is dehydrated, subjected to liquid nitrogen, and you may even be fed an edible balloon.
 Although, for the 2021 guide, Alinea co-owner Nick Kokonas thought it was a little early to start rating, considering the restaurant hadn’t really been open.
 Alinea had a rooftop residency in Chicago and was a leader in to-go meals in the fine dining space, but when the new Chicago guide came out, it had only been reopened for a few weeks.

 Atelier Crenn, San Francisco